ShayanPersonal/stacked-autoencoder-pytorch/README.md

 Instead of training layers one at a time, I allow them to train at the same time.
 Each is trained locally and no backpropagation is used.
 The autoencoder is denoising as in http://machinelearning.org/archive/icml2008/papers/592.pdf and convolutional.
 ReLU activation function is used.

 The quality of the feature vector is tested with a linear classifier reinitialized every 10 epochs.
+This is a toy model and you shouldn't expect results competitive to a model trained with supervised learning.
+You can try adding more layers and play around with adding more noise or regularization if better accuracy is desired.

 Setup:
 - Python 3